 Then Paul describes how he went back to Damascus (Gal.
 1:17) and went to Jerusalem to “get acquainted” with Peter, with whom he stayed fifteen days.
 Paul then spends fourteen years on a missionary trip (Gal 2:1), which would have him going to Jerusalem in about 51 AD.

 Summary of Paul’s Conversion Date

 The timespan backward from the known date in history (Gallio’s rule in Achaea) allows us to place the conversion of Paul in 34 AD reasonably.

 This would be just after the most likely Crucifixion date of Christ in 33 AD making the whole historical narrative come together.
 To be sure, there are other ways we could put the narrative together, but no other narrative makes this much sense following known historical dates.

 Herod’s death date is confirmed by pairing with Josephus’s ancient history and one particularly noticeable lunar eclipse.
-Christ’s birth date is then paired with Herod’s death date as we know Christ was born before Herod’s death.
+Christ’s birth date is paired with Herod’s death date, as we know Christ was born before Herod’s death.
 Finally, John the Baptist’s birth date is paired with Christ’s birth date, and John’s beheading is paired with Christ’s Crucifixion.